Juan Fernández de Velasco y Tovar, 5th Duke of Frías: Arrival

-He came to Somerset House on a barge on the Thames.
-His arrival was watched by spectators in boats, including Anne of Denmark, the Earl of Nottingham, and Robert Cecil.
-The queen wore a mask and their barge was disguised, without royal insignia.
+The Constable came to Somerset House on a barge on the Thames, in some ceremony.
+His arrival was managed by the Earl of Northampton, and watched by spectators in boats and barges near the Tower of London, including Anne of Denmark, the Countess of Suffolk, the Earl of Nottingham, and Robert Cecil.
+The queen and her companions wore black masks and their barge was disguised, without royal insignia.